 Carson Pass

-Carson Pass is an extremely popular location at which to have a winter adventure.
+Whether you adventure on the south or north side of SR 88, Carson Pass features challenging uphill climbs and diverse terrain.
 However, if you’re not savvy cross-country skiing in diverse (and somewhat technical) terrain or relatively physically fit, save this area for when you gain more experience.

 That said, once you negotiate the first mile or so (traveling either south or north of the Carson Pass parking area), the trails will only be as technical as you want them to be.
 After those initial climbs, the terrain opens up and you can pick whatever line you want to cross-country ski.

 My recommendation is to call ahead for grooming and accessibility.
 Kirkwood has a tendency to receive a lot more snow that other areas around South Tahoe.
 So, the roads may temporarily be closed or the xc area may not have been recently groomed.
+Also keep in mind that the Schneider Camp trail system requires a lot of snow before they can safely run the groomer over it.
+So, it often won’t be fully opened until later in the season.

 Cross-Country Skiing Explained Articles and Videos